The hidden gifts of helping: How the power of giving, compassion, and hope can get us through hard times

 Download PDF

-The Hidden Gifts of Helping: How the power of giving, compassion, and hope can get us through hard times
+The hidden gifts of helping: How the power of giving, compassion, and hope can get us through hard times

 While the situations are different, reading this story prompted me to think about the journey our son, daughter-in-law and 2 year-old granddaughter are taking in their move from New Zealand to Australia.
 Post talks about the implications and impacts of moving on health, family, friends and community networks.
 This has been our son’s experience also over the past nine to 12 months.